Njoxpy/njox_keys/apps/docs/docs/index.md

 ## About the Project

-This project is designed to help develpers about the architecture of the `key management system`.
+This project is designed to help `developers` about the architecture of the `key management system`.
 It's built using MkDocs, a static site generator that's easy to use and configure.
 It helps you create beautiful documentation with Markdown.

 ## Documentation